-4.4.1 Statistical Hail Probability Product (GIMPAP)
+4.4.2 Statistical Hail Probability Product

 A new experimental severe hail probability product which is a prototype for a decision aid that combines satellite information with model forecasts to produce a short-range forecast will be demonstrated during the Spring Experiment.
+The data will be provided via the CIRA LDM server for display within N-AWIPS during the Spring Experiment.